jimboca/harmonyhub-polyglot/README.md

 # Programs

-THIS NEEDS TO BE UPDATE For the Harmony Hub Server
+THIS NEEDS TO BE UPDATE For the Harmony Hub Server, but the general idea is the same.

 Create programs on the ISY to monitor the Camera Server.